header

 BUILD SUCCESSFUL

-We can do flywayMigrate task as dependent to bootRun task in gradle as follow:
+We can do flywayMigrate task as dependent to bootRun task on Gradle as follow:

 Here is our Person entity: